rjgehan/ARChemistryCapstone/README.md

 2.)
 In that folder, create another floder named "games".

 3.)
-Copy the htmlTempleteCode.html and change the following
+Copy the htmlTempleteCode.html into a new file in the new chapter folder and name it "index.html", change the following

- - Tab Name
+ - Tab Name (what shows up at the top of the browser)
- - Title
+ - Title (the name of the chapter ie "Atoms & Atomic Structure")

 4.)
 Paste the following code at the bottom of the "nav-bar" section under the other pages